-These charges are reflected in cost of sales in our Consolidated Financial Statements.
+These charges are reflected in cost of sales in our Consolidated Financial Statements (\$2.3 million was recognized within the Direct segment and \$1.1 million was recognized within the Indirect segment).
 All production from the facility was absorbed by our third-party manufacturing suppliers.
-There are no remaining liabilities associated with the facility closure.

-Additional charges, incurred in the first quarter of fiscal 2016, affecting comparability of the financial results totaled approximately \$1.8 million (\$1.3 million after the associated tax benefit).
-These charges included:
+Additional charges, incurred in the first quarter of fiscal 2016, totaled approximately \$5.3 million (\$3.3 million after the associated tax benefit).
+These pre-tax charges included: